TinkerTools/poltype2/README.md

 strbnd 406 402 404 7.6289 7.6289
 ```

 ##### Out-of-Plane Bend Parameter Definitions Example
 ```
 # updated valence parameter database match, comments=C=O, sp2 carbon, carboxylic ester OCO, Oxygen of Carboxylic acid (protonated) SMARTS match = [CX3](=O)([OH1]) [OX2H1]([C](=O))
 # [404, 402] = [[1], [5]]
+opbend 404 402 0 0 116.1422
 ```
+* The first two class numbers are atoms in a trigonal center, the last two 0's are wild card atom classes for any other atom class in the trigonal center
+* The last number is the opbend force constant

 ##### Torsion Parameter Definitions Example
 ```